 It’s a classic, highly aromatic, and oily shrimp paste jam-packed with fishy, briny, and spicy flavors.
 A slight hint of sweetness in the condiment helps to balance and round out the dishes beautifully.

 The price is on the higher side but I don’t mind the extra for the bucket-load of flavors it brings to any dish.

 2. Lee Kum Kee Fine Shrimp Sauce

 Unlike most shrimp pastes that are required to be toasted before use, this one is ready to go into the dish right out of the bottle.
-It’s the closest thing you will find to a homemade Kapi as the shrimps used in it have been fermented without any preservatives or MSG.
+It’s the closest thing you will find to a homemade Kapi as the shrimp used in it have been fermented without any preservatives or MSG.